 easy, non-confrontational way to approach neighbors that may be using

 pesticides.
 You can request a free pack of 25 doorknob hangers by

 sending an email with your name and address to email@example.com.
 You can order larger quantities from our online store as well.

 across the country have taken a stand against the use of toxic

-pesticides.
-See whether your state already has Lawn Notificiation Policies or for a list of examples of cities and communities that have
+plan here.
+For a list of examples of additional cities and communities that have